'Boyhood' prevails in Golden Globes that may alter Oscar race

 "Tonight we are celebrating all TV shows we know and love and all the movies North Korea was OK with," Fey said.

-In the drama category, Showtime's "The Affair" won for its first season, serving an upset to the favourite, the political thriller "House of Cards" from Netflix Inc.
+In the drama category, Showtime's "The Affair" won for its first season, serving an upset to the favorite, the political thriller "House of Cards" from Netflix Inc.

 But Kevin Spacey did win best actor in a TV drama series, his first Globe after eight nominations, for his role as the conniving politician Frank Underwood in "House of Cards."